apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/1_intro.md

 relational databases, while SQL++ is much newer and targets the nested, schema-optional (or even schema-less) world of modern NoSQL systems.

-In the context of Apache AsterixDB, SQL++ is intended for working with the Asterix Data Model (ADM), a data model based on a superset of JSON with an enriched and flexible type system.
+In the context of Apache AsterixDB, SQL++ is intended for working with the Asterix Data Model ([ADM](../datamodel.html)),a data model based on a superset of JSON with an enriched and flexible type system.
-New AsterixDB users are encouraged to read and work through the (much friendlier) guide "AsterixDB 101: An ADM and SQL++ Primer" before attempting to make use of this document.
+New AsterixDB users are encouraged to read and work through the (much friendlier) guide "[AsterixDB 101: An ADM and SQL++ Primer](primer-sqlpp.html)" before attempting to make use of this document.
-In addition, readers are advised to read through the Asterix Data Model (ADM) reference guide first as well, as an understanding of the data model is a prerequisite to understanding SQL++.
+In addition, readers are advised to read through the [Asterix Data Model (ADM) reference guide](../datamodel.html) first as well, as an understanding of the data model is a prerequisite to understanding SQL++.

 In what follows, we detail the features of the SQL++ language in a grammar-guided manner.